 It’s always a bit of a thrill when my son enjoys classic films from my childhood.
-Last year, we watched Bedknobs & Broomsticks and he absolutely loved watching the Nazis being repelled by a ghostly army of medieval armour and military uniforms, all magicked into life by Miss Price’s Substitutiary Locomotion spell.
+Last year, we watched Bedknobs & Broomsticks.
+He absolutely loved watching the Nazis being repelled by a ghostly army of medieval armour and military uniforms, all magicked into life by Miss Price’s Substitutiary Locomotion spell.
 (And it’s never too soon for your children to enjoy watching Nazis getting their asses kicked.)
 The same scene used to capture my imagination, too.
-So when my son started excitedly shouting “Go on, knights!
-You can do it!”, I had a golf ball-sized lump in my throat that choked me harder than Angela Lansbury’s rendition of ‘The Age of Not Believing’.
+So when my son started excitedly shouting, “Go on, knights!
+You can do it!”
+I had a golf ball-sized lump in my throat that choked me harder than Angela Lansbury’s rendition of ‘The Age of Not Believing’.

 My son will also need to observe some of the more stringent laws that surround film viewing.
-For instance, if he’s idly flicking through the EPG late at night and stumbles across Point Break (1991), Total Recall (1990), The Terminator, Terminator 2: Judgment Day, Lethal Weapon (up to Lethal Weapon 3), or Die Hard (up to Die Hard with a Vengeance) – regardless of how much of the film he’s missed or how tired he feels – he must watch them to the end.
-Furthermore, “Vaya con Dios” and “Yippee-ki-yay, motherfucker!” will enter his lexicon, and whenever he hears the phrase “diplomatic immunity” he will automatically repeat it via a Joss Ackland impression, followed by “It’s just been revoked!”.
-Even if he’s in a job interview at the time, or on a first date, or at a funeral.
+For instance, if he’s idly flicking through the EPG late at night and happens to stumble across Point Break (1991), Total Recall (1990), The Terminator, Terminator 2: Judgment Day, Lethal Weapon (up to Lethal Weapon 3), or Die Hard (up to Die Hard with a Vengeance) – regardless of how much of the film he’s missed or how tired he feels – he must watch them to the end.
+Furthermore, “Vaya con Dios” and “Yippee-ki-yay, motherfucker!” will enter his lexicon.
+And whenever he hears the phrase “diplomatic immunity“, he will automatically repeat it via a Joss Ackland impression, followed by “It’s just been revoked!”.
+Even if he’s in a job interview at the time, on a first date, or at a funeral.

-But it’s not just the watching of the films, it’s the additional memories that go with them.
-After watching Clash of the Titans when I was six-years-old, I wrote to Jim’ll Fix It to ask if I could see how the special effects were done – mainly because I envisioned a three-foot long model of the Kraken appearing from the arm of Jimmy Savile’s chair as a participatory gift for me.
+But it’s not just watching the films; it’s the memories that go with them.
+After watching Clash of the Titans when I was six years old, I wrote to Jim’ll Fix It to ask if I could see how the special effects were done, mainly because I envisioned a three-foot-long model of the Kraken appearing from the arm of Jimmy Savile’s chair as a participatory gift for me.
 (One day, my son will understand the sense of relief that my letter went unanswered.)
-And when I was 7-years-old, I cried so much after watching King Kong tumble from atop the Empire State Building, amid a swarm of Curtiss Helldiver biplanes, that I almost de-molecularised into a puddle of water like Senator Kelly in X-Men.
-A year later, in 1982, I was equally as inconsolable after watching a screening of ET in a small Spanish bar while on holiday with my family.
+And when I was seven years old, I cried so much after watching King Kong tumble from the Empire State Building amid a swarm of Curtiss Helldiver biplanes that I almost de-molecularised into a puddle of water like Senator Kelly in X-Men.
+A year later, in 1982, I was equally inconsolable after watching a screening of ET in a small Spanish bar while on holiday with my family.

 So far, my son has a memory of walking out of a screening of Paddington 2 because he didn’t like Hugh Grant’s villainous character – but it’s a start!

-The only film I’ll be nervous to watch with him is the one I keep close to my heart, and usually only watch alone: It’s A Wonderful Life.
+The only film I’ll be nervous to watch with him is the one I keep close to my heart and usually only watch alone: It’s A Wonderful Life.
 What if I share it with him and he doesn’t like it?
-Or the bell rings on George Bailey’s Christmas tree and when I turn to look at him – sporting a blotchy, tear-sodden face – I realise that he’s quietly left the room without me noticing.
+Or the bell rings on George Bailey’s Christmas tree, and when I turn to look at him – with a blotchy, tear-sodden face – I realise that he’s quietly left the room without me noticing.
 I don’t know if I could take that kind of rejection.

 But there’s still plenty for him to watch and enjoy.
 There’s The Breakfast Club, Weird Science, The Goonies, Ferris Bueller’s Day Off, Ghostbusters, Back to the Future… oh shit, I’m really over my word count now.
 Fin.